 - Desired savings, investments, or additional debt payments

-3. Regroup when you’re strapped.
+3. Regroup when you’re stressed.